divvungiellatekno/course-HU-2025/slides.md

 <v-clicks>

 * morphological analyser for analysis and tokenisation
+    - normative + descriptive analyser: non-normative forms are analysed _and tagged_
 * includes disambiguation of multiword expressions
 * a tagger for whitespace errors
 * runs the spelling checker on unknown words
 * constraint grammars for both disambiguation and error detection, as well as for selecting or filtering speller suggestions based on context
-* uses valency info and semantic tags to avoid reliance on (faulty) morphology and syntax
+* uses valency info and semantic tags to avoid (too much) reliance on (faulty) morphology and syntax
 * new research coming out of this:
   * improvements to sentence border detection (near-perfect results possible)
   * improvements to tokenisation and whitespace handling - we can detect compounds erroneously written apart (not very well handled or not at all by most other grammar checkers)